 Profitable Fast Chargers for Business.

-The quality of EV charging facilities and their manufacturers affect the long-term profits of operators.
+The quality of EV charging facilities and their manufacturers affects the long-term profits of operators.
 Purchasing a charger is the first and most crucial step.

-EVB is a globally renowned leader in EV chargers, partnered with eMotion in Sri Lanka.
-Years of experience have equipped EVB with extensive industry knowledge and technical expertise.
+Beny is a globally renowned leader in EV chargers, partnered with eMotion in Sri Lanka.
+Years of experience have equipped eMotion with extensive industry knowledge and technical expertise.

 We mentioned there are two key ratios, RoI and Payback.
 Return on Investment is a percentage of capital.
 Payback is a period, where you will be assessing when you will be recovering your investment in full, in this case, mainly the cost of the charger.

 Since many ask for Payback, although RoI is a more important factor, let’s do the math in a hypothetical situation.
-Say, you invest in a Dual Port 60 kW Charger costing LKR 3.75 Million with a two-year warranty.
+Say, you invest in a Dual Port 60 kW Charger costing LKR 2.5 Million + VAT with a two-year warranty.

-And then the monthly service charge/management share of 15% gets deducted from your profit, where your NP per unit will be LKR 64.68.
+And then the monthly service charge/management share, which includes the bank commissions of 15%, gets deducted from your profit, where your NP per unit will be LKR 85.

-Now, you will be selling 150 units/ kWh per day, which will be a monthly profit of approximately LKR 290,000.00.
-Now in this exercise, the CSO will be meeting with his PAYBACK within little over a YEAR.
+Now, you will be selling 150 units/ kWh per day, which will be a monthly profit of approximately LKR 382,000.00.
+In this exercise, the CSO will be meeting with his PAYBACK within a YEAR.

 3 BYD and 2 Leaf .
 2 charging simultaneously, 3 waiting.